yt-project/yt/doc/source/visualizing/volume_rendering.rst

 Modifying the Scene
 -------------------

-Once a basic scene has been created, where default render sources and basic camera operations are utilized, deeper modifications are possible.
+Once a basic scene has been created with default render sources and camera operations, deeper modifications are possible.
 These modifications can tune the appearance of the render sources (such as which colors correspond to which values in the data) as well as the shape of the rendered image, the position of the camera in the scene, and other elements